pepeiborra/gc-benchmarks/README.md

 ![][pauses.double]

-The pauses with the new collector are very short and clearly less-than-linear in the size of the surviving set, as promised.
-Very good!
+The incremental collector pauses are dwarfed by the copying collector ones.
+Focusing on the incremental line, the length of the pauses is no longer proportional to the size of the surviving set:

+![][pauses.double.incremental]

 ### Runtimes